skootersense/clownemojiZapped/README.md

 # Description
 - My first LUA Script ever made for CS:GO Cheat Zapped.cc
 - Credits to [Onion](github.com/cyanewfag) for his help and drawing framework
-- Credits to [Nekowo] for helping with grabbing velocity
+- Credits to nekowo for helping with grabbing velocity

 # Features explained